Star Wars: Galaxy's Edge: Related media

+Black Spire Outpost is briefly mentioned in the 2018 film Solo: A Star Wars Story when L3-37 tells Lando Calrissian he could not get there without her navigational database.

 Comics

 The Black Spire Outpost is the focus of the tie-in five-issue miniseries Star Wars: Galaxy's Edge, published by Marvel Comics.
 It was written by Ethan Sacks with art by Will Sliney, and was published from April 2019 onward.